-Bright, in both imagery and message, this mural by Medicine Hat artist Sonz1 is an unavoidable message of positivity and optimism.
-Found on the Southwest wall of The Hat’s Olive Tap in the downtown core, this welcoming message greets everyone and reminds us that there is indeed hope and a future for all.
+Bright, in both imagery and message, this mural by local artist Jeff Goring is an unavoidable message of positivity and optimism.
+Found on the southwest wall of The Hat’s Olive Tap, this welcoming message greets everyone and reminds us there is indeed hope and a future for all.

-This family-friendly seasonal patio has an energetic mural painted on the large, brick walls, adding extra personality to the outdoor hangout spot.
-The graffiti artists came up with the idea to create a futuristic, robot theme with similar colours they’d collaboratively paint with.
-Conz and Toner finished this mural in a few days.
-With a fresh drink in hand, your eyes will never bore looking at the artwork around you.
+This family-friendly seasonal patio has energetic murals on the brick walls, adding personality to the outdoor hangout spot.
+Multiple artists are featured in this space.
+With a cold drink in hand, your eyes will never bore looking at the artwork around you.

 Edmonton, Alberta-based artist Josh Creighton explores the dimensions between composition and complementary colour configurations.

 Local artist Kari Kanvas painted this mural in 2019 with a spray can for the first time.
-The mural was in commemoration of the lives lost due to those battling with addictions, and she invited over 30 families impacted to paint a butterfly on the mural.
-More of Kari Kanvas’ paintings can be found inside Moose & Squirrel Bistro and on South Railway Street.
+The mural was in commemoration of the lives lost with those battling addictions.
+She invited over 30 families impacted to paint a butterfly on the mural.
+More of Kari Kanvas’ paintings can be found inside Moose & Squirrel Bistro and along South Railway Street.

 Moose & Squirrel Bistro

-From the front all the way to the back, this outdoor ice cream spot is full of colourful murals that each tell an array of stories from different artists.
-From the “Hello Gorgeous” painting in large white font on a black brick background, to a mural in honor of the owner’s cat, there are many paintings here that will catch your attention while you cool down with a cold dessert on a warm summer’s day.
+From front to back, this outdoor eatery has colourful murals, from different artists, that tell an array of stories.
+From “Hello Gorgeous” painted in large white font on a black brick background, to a mural in honor of the two owners’ cat, many paintings here will catch your attention while you cool down with a cold dessert on a warm summer’s day.

 Growing Hope in Our Community

-One of the most striking murals is also one of the easiest to miss.
 Mere minutes from the Riverside Veterans’ Memorial Park, this bright, colourful mural was led by street artists Doktoer and Jesse Gouchey as an homage to missing and murdered Indigenous women.
-Across Canada, hundreds of unsolved cases of murdered or missing Indigenous women where the RCMP say there was no foul play.
 This mural is a reminder that all life has value, and we must not turn a blind eye to injustice.

-North Railway St. Side —The Underpass is a hub of street art connecting Medicine Hat’s Historic Downtown to North Railway Street’s eclectic neighbourhood and into the park-like River Flats neighbourhood.
-This mural features a combination of geometric shapes, intersecting straight lines, and circles.
-Blues, greens, and greys are reminiscent of the city’s iconic Assiniboia Hotel sign, which can be seen in this mural’s background.
+North Railway St. Side — A combination of geometric shapes, intersecting straight lines, and circles, with blues, greens, and greys, is reminiscent of the city’s iconic Assiniboia Hotel sign, which can be seen in this mural’s background.

-This animated mural adds colour to one of Medicine Hat’s most historic streets, North Railway Street.
-The mural was inspired by the blossoming plants that live inside Botanicals and is painted on the outside of the business’ building.
-Local artist Christy Vince, Paintergirl, has a lively style, and this mural is the perfect backdrop to any photo that radiates sunshine and warm weather.
+Painted on the outside of its building, this mural is inspired by the blossoming plants that live inside the local business, Botanicals.
+Local artist Christy Vince, Paintergirl, has a lively style.
+It’s the perfect backdrop to any photo that radiates sunshine and warm weather.